Esketamine Nasal Spray

 • tell your doctor if you are pregnant or plan to become pregnant.
 If you become pregnant while using esketamine nasal spray, call your doctor immediately.
 Esketamine nasal spray may harm the fetus.

-• tell your doctor if you are breast-feeding.
+• tell your doctor if you are breast-feeding or plan to breast-feed.
 You should not breastfeed while using esketamine nasal spray.

 • if you are having surgery, including dental surgery, tell the doctor or dentist that you are using esketamine nasal spray.